Noticing Midlife Change?Before Noticing Midlife Change?After

 While intrinsic ageing cannot be prevented, reducing extrinsic ageing is becoming increasingly possible.

-Ageing skin is caused by the skin’s decline in its ability to regenerate key structural molecules like collagen and elastin.
+Ageing skin is caused by the skin’s decline in collagen and elastin production.

 Cause Description

-Genetics Genetics influence the rate at which cells replicate, repair, and respond to environmental stress.
-Mutations or variations in specific genes can accelerate cellular breakdown
+Genetics Genetics determine the rate at which cells replicate, repair, and respond to stress, with some mutations or variations accelerating cellular breakdown

-Hormones Hormones, particularly oestrogen and testosterone, decline with age, reducing skin elasticity and moisture, causing visible signs of ageing skin
+Hormones Hormones, particularly oestrogen and testosterone, decline with age, reducing skin moisture

 The extrinsic factors that accelerate ageing skin include: